victorporof/Sublime-HTMLPrettify/README.md

     "custom":
     {
-        // Rules added here apply only to some files matching specific glob strings.
+        // Rules added here apply only to files matching specific glob strings,
+        // but respecting any whitelists or blacklists as determined by the
+        // rules specified for `global_file_rules` in the plugin settings.
+They
+        // take precedence over any of the settings in the categories above.

         // For the following entries, keys are globs and values are objects which
         // can contain any kind of .jsbeautifyrc setting.
-They take precedence over
-        // all of the above settings.

         "package?(-lock).json":
         {